orgspringkit/springkit/springweb-cors/README_en.md

 ### The Configuration File Describes
 - cors.allow-credentials

-  The item only set be `true|false`(insensitive). if it is be set, it will add `Access-Control-Allow-Credentials: true|false` into response headers.
+  The item can only be set to `true` or `false` (case-insensitive).
+If it is set, `Access-Control-Allow-Credentials: true` or `false` will be added to the response headers.

-  Usually, the request not contains a Cookie and Http Authentication Info by default.
-When it's true, the server can accept but in xhr script,  must be added as follow:
+  Usually, requests do not contain Cookies or HTTP Authentication Information by default.
+When this setting is enabled, the server can accept them, but the following must be added in the XHR script:

   ```
   var xhr = new XMLHttpRequest();